mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

-Name of the cluster.
-This will be prefixed to all instances in AWS that built with the configuration.
+The name of the cluster.
+This will be prefixed to all resources in AWS that are built with the configuration.

 ## AppInstanceCount